AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 This rule will be applied to example.org pages (and its subdomains) and will execute the "abort-on-property-read" scriptlet with the "alert" parameter.

 More information about scriptlets can be found [on GitHub](https://github.com/AdguardTeam/Scriptlets#scriptlets).

+> For more information on how to debug scriptlets, jump to [this section](#debug-scriptlets) of the artcile.

 <a id="non-basic-rules-modifiers"></a>(#)
 ## Modifiers